ADITYAVOFFICIAL/Fortuna/README.md

 </p>
 "Fortuna" redefines gifting by seamlessly blending tradition and technology.
-It's your gateway to a captivating digital red envelope platform that lets you create, share, and experience the joy of giving in the digital age.
+It's your gateway to a captivating digital GiftBox platform that lets you create, share, and experience the joy of giving in the digital age.
 <br>